sonnyp/Tangram/README.md

 ## Features

-* Add an instance by clicking on a service
+* Add a tab
-* Edit an instance by right clicking on the tab
+* Edit a tab by right clicking on it
-* Remove an instance by right clicking on the tab
+* Remove a tab by right clicking on it
 * Re-order tabs by drag'n drop
 * Desktop/audio notifications (if supported by the service)
+* Choose tabs position (top, left, right, bottom) via the menu

 ## Install